The Friends of the Wild Flower Garden

 Step 1: Determine the tree species.
 Some species may be grouped such as the White Oak species may be used for other members of the White Oak Group such as Bur Oak and Swamp White Oak.

 Step 2: Determine the diameter, in inches, of the tree at 4.5 feet about the stump level.
 This can be most easily done by measuring the circumference with a tape measure at that height and then dividing the circumference by 3.1416 to arrive at the diameter in inches.
-[Note the circumference formula of C=2 π r gives the radius, dividing by pi directly gives the diameter]
+[Note the circumference formula of C=pi x d uses the diameter times the constant to get the circumference; when you have the circumference, dividing that by pi directly gives the diameter]

 Step 3: Locate the growth factor for the tree species in the growth factor table and multiply that by the diameter in inches to arrive at the approximate age of the tree.